FiddleBop's logo

 • Jo's poetic late-night-smoky-bar "Thirteen-and-a-half Days In The Desert", Paul's evocative "Waterfall Sings", and Dave's Gypsy-reggae "Party Politics".

 "Hot jazz stomp, mais sans la pompe".
-Our approach to rhythm is a bit different frm most Gypsy jazz bands.
+Our approach to rhythm is a bit different from most Gypsy jazz bands.
 In the early years, Gypsy jazz was always played with a rhythmically rigid accompaniment called 'la pompe' ('the pump').
 FiddleBop prefers a more fluid, flamenco-like style.
 Which Jo provides— in spades — and which underpins FiddleBop's powerful rhythmic drive, our exciting and sizzling version of hot Gypsy swing.
 Our FiddleBop beat for gypsy feet!

 "Jazz of the best, but still with a jest."
 Creating music is what we love to do.
 But we try not to take ourselves too seriously.
 We in FiddleBop always have fun playing the music that we love.
 Which means that the audience has fun too!